idangal11/Recipes-Website-Front-End/README.md

-# Grandma's Recipes Project
+# Recipes Project

-Welcome to the Grandma's Recipes project!
+Welcome to the Recipes project!
 This is a web application that allows users to search for and explore various recipes.
 Whether you're looking for that secret family recipe or just want to try something new, our platform has got you covered.
 This README will guide you through the frontend and backend aspects of the project.

 ## Table of Contents